-Dr. Natsumi Sawada is a clinical psychologist and member of the Order of Psychologists of Quebec.
+Dr. Natsumi Sawada is a clinical psychologist and Connecte collaborator living in Vancouver, B.C.
+She is a member of the College of Psychologists of British Columbia.
 She is passionate about helping others cope with difficulties and develop their inner capacities for resilience, connection, purpose and well being through the use of psychotherapies such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and mindfulness and meditation training.

 Natsumi completed her PhD in Clinical Psychology at McGill University.
 During her graduate studies she completed over six years of clinical training in private clinics, at the Psychology Department and Obsessive Compulsive Disorder (OCD) Clinic at the Montreal General Hospital, and at the CBT Clinic and Youth Service at the Jewish General Hospital, where she provided therapy to youth and adults experiencing a wide range of difficulties including mood and anxiety disorders.
 Natsumi has pursued additional clinical training to develop skills for providing therapy to individuals with eating disorders and to specialize in providing mindfulness-based therapies (e.g., Mindfulness-Based Stress Reduction, Mindfulness Based Cognitive Therapy, and ACT) and teaching meditation to individuals and groups.